suprachakra/Airline-Revenue-Optimization-System/Tech_Strategy/Forecasting_Model_Design.md

   The KS-test is used to detect significant differences between the distribution of current predictions and actual values.
 A KS statistic above 0.3 triggers an automatic retraining job.

 ### Continuous Retraining Process
+- **Process:**
+  - Models are retrained on a scheduled basis using AWS SageMaker pipelines (hourly for high-frequency models; daily for others).
+  - Retraining is automatically triggered by performance degradation detected via statistical tests.
+- **Retraining Trigger:**
+  - Automated drift detection mechanisms (e.g., KS-test) compare current predictions with actual outcomes.

 ```bash
 # File: infrastructure/ci-cd/retrain.sh
 aws sagemaker create-training-job \